VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

   reserve and purchase.
 When a Seat is reserved, the number of available Seats of that type is decremented.
 If the system cancels the Reservation, the number of available Seats of that type is incremented.
-The initial quota of each seat type is an attribute of the conference and is defined by the Business Customer.
+The Business Customer defines the initial quota of each seat type; this is an attribute of a Conference.
 A Conference Owner may adjust the quotas for the individual seat types.

-- **Conference site.** Every conference defined in the system can be accessed using a unique URL.
+- **Conference site.** You can access every conference defined in the system by using a unique URL.
 Registrants can begin the ordering process from this site.

 The following conversation between developers and domain experts